Privileged Access Manager Product Q&A

 - Opera (full and mini versions).

-- Browsers on smart phones (BlackBerry native, Safari on iPhone, native, Dolphin, Opera and Firefox on Android, etc.).
+- Browsers on smart phones (BlackBerry native, Safari on iPhone, Android native, Dolphin, etc.).

 - Even text mode browsers such as lynx and w3m.

 The Privileged Access Manager user interface is compatible and periodically tested with speaking web browsers (for the visually impaired).